reload/php-fpm/README.md

 ## Blackfire

-In order to send profiles to Blackfire, you'll need to have a Blackfire agent reachable by the php-fpm image and the appropriate credentials.
+To send profiles to Blackfire, you'll need to have a Blackfire agent, reachable by the php-fpm image and the appropriate credentials.

-Providing an agent in docker compose is easy, as it's just starting the orignial Blackfire image.
+Providing an agent in docker compose is easy, as it's just starting the original Blackfire image.

 ```yaml
   php: